-The Senior Director of UAS shall appoint a search committee to interview and make recommendations for all management positions.
+The Executive Director of UGC shall appoint a search committee to interview and make recommendations for all management positions.
 Non-management positions require the selection approval of the hiring supervisor and the next higher level of supervision.
-Offers of employment for benefited positions will be made by Human Resources.
-Appointment letters will be prepared by UAS Human Resources and must be approved by the Senior Director of UAS or his / her designee.
-The complete hiring procedure can be found in the UAS Recruitment and Selection Procedures.
+Offers of employment for benefited positions must be approved by Human Resources before an offer commitment can be made.
+Appointment letters will be prepared by Human Resources and must be approved by the Executive Director of UGC or his / her designee.